The Netherlands Bar

 The Netherlands Bar (Nederlandse orde van advocaten, NOvA) is the professional organisation of the legal profession.

 The NOvA was established by the Act on Advocates (Advocatenwet) with effect from 1 October 1952.
 All advocates in the Netherlands jointly form the NOvA.
 The NOvA is established by law, but does not receive any government funding.
 All costs incurred by the NOvA are being paid for by the advocates through an annual financial contribution to the Netherlands Bar.
 As a result, the NOVA is completely independent of the government.
-In the annual report 2021 explains the NOvA how it has carried out its (statutory) duties as a public-law professional organisation.
+In the annual report 2022 the NOvA explains how it has carried out its (statutory) duties as a public-law professional organisation.

 The Netherlands is judicially divided into eleven judicial districts (regions), the jurisdictions of the courts.
 The advocates in a judicial district form the (local) bar within the judicial district where the advocate holds office.
 Each local bar is chaired by a council of the local bar (raad van de orde) and a local bar president.
 A local bar president is chosen by the advocates in the judicial district.
 The local bar president is responsible for the supervision of all advocates in the judicial district.

 The general management is a task of the general council (algemene raad, AR).
 The NOvA is headed by a secretary general.
 The secretary general is in charge of the daily management.

 The general council is supported by the office of the NOvA.
 The office carries out policies and prepares proposals which are of importance to the legal profession.
 The office consists of four departments: Communications, Finance and Organization, Policy and Regulations and Supervision.
 The office employs approximately 60 employees.

 The NOvA draws up regulations and rules for the legal profession: the Legal Profession Bye-law and the Legal Profession Regulations.
 The adoption thereof is done by the board of representatives (college van afgevaardigden).
 The 54 deputies of the board are all chosen by advocates in their own judicial district/region.